MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

     > [!div class="mx-imgBorder"]
     > ![Enable coming soon features](media/ci-admin-coming-soon-features.png "Enable coming soon features")

-10. Select **Publish**.<!--note from editor: Edit okay?--> In the message that appears, read the terms and conditions and the privacy statement.
+10. Select **Publish**.
+In the message that appears, read the terms and conditions and the privacy statement.
 Select **Agree and continue**.

     > [!div class="mx-imgBorder"]
     > ![Agree to terms and conditions to publish the configurations](media/ci-admin-agree-terms-conditions-to-publish.png "Agree to terms and conditions to publish the configurations")